drdaemos/xc5-docs/en/changing_store_logic/creating_custom_email_notifications.md

 ## Designing the message template

-An email message is composed from several parts such as _header_, _subject_, _body_ and _signature. _You can customize the general header and signature in your store's admin area, on the <u>Store setup</u> -> <u>Email notifications</u> -> <u>Headers & signatures</u> page.
+An email message is composed from several parts such as _header_, _subject_, _body_ and _signature. _You can customize the general header and signature in your store's admin area, on the _Store setup_ -> _Email notifications_ -> _Headers & signatures_ page.
 However, the subject and body need to be customized through the template files named `subject.tpl` and `body.tpl, respectively`.
 These files should exist in the mail templates directory.
 In our case, they are present in the directory `<X-Cart>/skins/mail/en/modules/Tony/EmailDemo/message `with the following content:

 **subject.tpl**